dzackgarza/Qual-Review-and-Solutions/Real Analysis/UGA Questions/UGA_Real_Analysis_Qual_Questions.md

 **Preface**

 I'd like to extend my gratitude to Peter Woolfitt for supplying many solutions and checking many proofs of the rest in problem sessions.
+Many other solutions contain input and ideas from other graduate students and faculty members at UGA, along with questions and answers posted on Math Stack Exchange or Math Overflow.

 # Undergraduate Analysis: Uniform Convergence